 - Print and complete the form.
 After downloading, print out the form and fill in the required details, including your reason for cancellation.

-- Visit a CIMB branch.
-Take the completed form to a CIMB branch.
-It’s advisable to call ahead and check if you need to make an appointment.
+- Visit the CIMB branch.
+Take the completed form to their branch at Raffles Place.
+I’d suggest calling ahead and checking if you need to make an appointment.

 How to cancel a DBS credit card?

-Don’t want to listen to hours of automated voice messages before getting connected to a customer service officer?
+Don’t want to listen to hours of repetitive stock music or product ads while waiting to get connected to a customer service officer?

 How to cancel HSBC credit card